waz4/TinyComb/README.md

 ### Why It’s Efficient

-Traditional combination generation might compute all combinations up to a desired index, costing O(C(n + k - 1, k)) time and space in the worst case. `TinyComb` sidesteps this by:
+Traditional combination generation might compute all combinations up to a desired index, costing O(C(n + k - 1, k)) time in the worst case. `TinyComb` sidesteps this by:

 - Using combinatorial number theory to map an index directly to its combination.
 - Leveraging precomputed factorials to avoid redundant calculations.